Mihailo Živković: Serbian-Turkish wars

 On 20 September 1874, Zivković-Gvozdeni joined the Serbian army.
 He was assigned as a cadet to the 11th class of the Artillery School.
-He was promoted to cadet corporal on 6 September 1875, cadet Sub-Sergeant on 4 May 1876 and cadet Sergeant on1 July 1876.
+He was promoted to cadet corporal on 6 September 1875, cadet Sub-Sergeant on 4 May 1876 and cadet Sergeant on 1 July 1876.
 After finishing his second year of Artillery School, Zivković-Gvozdeni was sent to fight Ottoman forces as a cadet sergeant.
 He was assigned to General František Zach, commander of the Javor Army, as an orderly.
 After being promoted to infantry [lieutenant], He was appointed commander of the Rača battalion of the Užice brigade of the 2nd class.
 As the commander of the predecessor of the Čačak Brigade, he crossed the Prepolac ridge and came to Priština.
 Zivković-Gvozdeni then served as commander of the Dragačevo battalion of the Čačak brigade, participating in the liberation of Prokuplje and Kursumlija from Turkish forces.